 For the mouth, glue on the white rectangle and use a black marker to draw the teeth.
 We drew a zig-zag for the teeth.

 Once complete, your Franken-buddy crafts make a great Halloween bulletin board display.

 To extend the activity, I recommend completing the writing activity in this pack, “If I was a Frankenbuddy…” and reading a book or two about Frankenstein.

-This pack also includes Halloween cards that look great printed on coloured cardstock paper.
-Simply cut-out and attach to a piece of candy to hand out to your students or for your students to create for their friends.
+This pack also includes Halloween cards you can print on colored cardstock paper.
+Cut out and attach to a piece of candy to hand out to your students or your students to create for their friends.